E-t0m/zeroinput/about_en.md

 - Night limit (a small battery doesn't last all night)
 - Minimum power
 - Maximum power
-- Permanent shifting of the zero line in the direction of demand or export.
+- Automatic adjustment or permanent shifting of the zero line towards demand or export
 - Correction of battery cable loss
 - Alarm for increased battery temperature or internal temperature of the esmart3
 - Ramp mode for high changes in consumption